jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 ##### User Id
 The userID is a hash generated from the according platform response.
 Be careful when using Google Assistant because the userId will change sometimes if account linking is not activated.

-Remark: Did you can see that the graphic displays userId twice?
+Remark: Did you see that the graphic displays userId twice?
 This is because google analytics dimensions are organized by scopes and we need the userId at "hitLevel" for some custom reports (see [googleAnalyticsScopes](https://www.bounteous.com/insights/2016/11/30/understanding-scope-google-analytics-reporting/) for more details on scopes).
-The setup is explained  []
+The setup is explained [here](#custom-user-id).

 ##### Source
 You can use the "data source" to split users into segments from Amazon Alexa and Google Assistant.
 The following graphic shows some test traffic for the "Audience Overview".
             ![AudienceOverview](../../img/ga5_AudienceSegmentExample.png)

 Segment templates can be added by clicking at [AlexaSegmentTemplate](https://analytics.google.com/analytics/web/template?uid=cnQV_g8eR5Of0eQngb2A7g) and [GoogleAssistantTemplate](https://analytics.google.com/analytics/web/template?uid=Wvd3HYvyQDKFfXClkrXCAw).
 Withing the opened dialog you can add them to any Google Analytics view you like.
-Afterwards you can click at the "AllUsers" segment in any report and activate them via the checkboxes.
-The grafic bellow highlights both points via red rectangles.
-Click the third rectangle "actions" to adjust them (for example by adding additional behaviour filters).
+Afterwards click at the "AllUsers" segment in any report and activate them via the checkboxes.
+The graphic bellow highlights both points via red rectangles.
+Click the third rectangle "actions" to adjust them (for example by adding additional behavior filters).
 ![SegmentActivation](../../img/ga7_segmentSelection.png)

 ##### Device & ScreenResolution